bihealth/sodar-core/docs/source/app_projectroles_usage.rst

 REST API
 ========

-Several SODAR Core functionalities are also available via a HTTP REST API starting in version 0.8.
+Many SODAR Core features are also available via a REST API.
 See :ref:`app_projectroles_api_rest` for instructions on REST API usage.